Justin-Garey/Guides/self_hosting/headscale.md

 # [Headscale](https://headscale.net/)

-This is a self hosted and open source alternative to the [[tailscale|Tailscale]] control server.
+This is a self hosted and open source alternative to the [Tailscale](./tailscale.md) control server.
 ## Host Setup

 Since the control server for the Tailnet needs to be hosted outside of my home network, I am using an EC2 instance on Amazon.
 The EC2 instance is configured with: